MrR0807/Java_Notes/Learn Docker - Fundamentals of Docker 18.md

 `ENTRYPOINT command parameter1 parameter2` is a a shell form.
 Normal shell processing will occur.
 This form will also ignore any CMD or docker run command line arguments.

+ENTRYPOINT can be also overridden when starting the container using the --entrypoint parameter for the docker run command.
+Note that you can override the ENTRYPOINT setting using --entrypoint, but this can only set the binary to execute (no sh -c will be used).

 #### CMD vs ENTRYPOINT

 -- No ENTRYPOINT